wach128/cordova-plugin-health/README.md

 ### Permissions in AndroidManifest.xml

 Health Connect requires that each data type accessed is listed as permission in the AndroidManifest.xml file.
-This plugin will add permissions for *ALL SUPPORTED* data types, both read and write.
-However, this is a LONG LIST and it may be problematic when submitting to the Play Store. **It is strongly suggested to review the list and remove those that are actually not needed**.
-See [this](https://developer.android.com/health-and-fitness/guides/health-connect/plan/data-types) to understand which permissions you can remove and which ones you should keep, depending on the data that you actually need.
+This plugin will *NOT ADD PERMISSIONS* for the data types that you need, the list is too long to add them all and having all permissions listed may be problematic when submitting to the Play Store. **You need to modify the AndroidManifest.xml file and add the needed permissions manually**.
+See [this](https://developer.android.com/health-and-fitness/guides/health-connect/plan/data-types) to understand which permissions you will need and which ones you should keep, depending on the data that you actually need.
+The best way to add permissions is to include them in the [config.xml](https://cordova.apache.org/docs/en/latest/plugin_ref/spec.html#edit-config) file of your cordova project so that the build process is reproducible and the permissions are not lost when removing and re-adding the Android platform.

 ### Mandatory Privacy Policy on Android